MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/configure-firewalls.md

 :::image type="content" source="./media/configure-firewalls/firewalls-diagram.png" alt-text="Diagram shows Azure Stack HCI accessing service tag endpoints through Port 443 (HTTPS) of firewalls." lightbox="./media/configure-firewalls/firewalls-diagram.png":::

 ## Required endpoint day-to-day access (after Azure registration)
-Azure maintains well-known IP addresses that Azure services uses.
+Azure maintains well-known IP addresses for Azure services.
 Azure Stack HCI needs access to IP addresses and URLs that Azure maintains.
 The IP addresses are organized using what are called service tags.

 Azure publishes a weekly JSON file of all the IP addresses for every service.
 The IP addresses don’t change often, but they do change a few times per year.
 The following table shows the service tag endpoints that Azure Stack HCI needs to access.